alecsmith1/case-studies/_posts/2025-01-31-cyclistic-case-study.md

 <br />

-## **Overview (Condensed Case Study)**
+## **Condensed Case Study**

+#### **Overview**
-Bike share company Cyclistic has found that its annual members are more profitable than its casual one-off riders and has hypothesized that a marketing campaign geared at converting casual riders to members could drive future growth.
+**Scenario -** Bike share company Cyclistic has found that its annual members are more profitable than its casual one-off riders and has hypothesized that a marketing campaign geared at converting casual riders to members could drive future growth.

-As a member of the data analytics team, I've been tasked with answering the question - _**how do the bike usage habits of annual members differ from those of casual riders?**_ - and reporting my findings to key stakeholders, the Director of Marketing and Executive team.
+**Question / Business Task -** As a member of the data analytics team, I've been tasked with answering the question - _**how do the bike usage habits of annual members differ from those of casual riders?**_ - and reporting my findings to key stakeholders, the Director of Marketing and Executive team.

-## **Overview (Condensed Case Study)**
-As a member of the data analytics team at Cyclistic, in effort to support marketing's goal of creating campaigns to drive growth, I've been tasked with answering the question:
-- **How do the bike usage habits of annual members differ from those of casual riders?**

-#### **Context:**
-- **Offering** - bike-share via annual membership ("members") and one-off passes ("casual riders")
-- **Assessment** - analysts have determined annual membership is more profitable than casual riders
-- **Hypothesis** - marketing believes converting casual riders to members could drive future growth
-- **Key Stakeholders** - Director of Marketing & Executive Team

 #### **Data Collection, Cleaning, and Augmentation:**
 - **Collection -** Q1 2020 bike ride data was chosen from the <a href="https://divvy-tripdata.s3.amazonaws.com/index.html" target="_blank" rel="noopener noreferrer">internal datasets</a> for its completeness and accuracy.